georgian-io-archive/foreshadow/doc/developers.rst

          fi
          eval "$(pyenv virtualenv-init -)"

       Restart your shell session for the changes to take effect and perform the following setup **in the root directory of the project**.
 This sets up a convenient virtualenv that automatically activates in the root of your project.
+(Note: there is a `known error with pyenv <https://github.com/pyenv/pyenv/issues/1219#issuecomment-487206619>`_.
+Also, you may need to change the file path depending on your version or you may not even need to do that step.

       .. code-block:: console

+         $ open /Library/Developer/CommandLineTools/Packages/macOS_SDK_headers_for_macOS_10.14.pkg
          $ pyenv install 3.6.8
          $ pyenv global 3.6.8
          $ pyenv virtualenv -p python3.6 3.6.8 venv